mnul/DocuDrop/README.md

 # Docu Drop

 Docu Drop is a mobile-first, entirely offline web application designed to store and organize travel documents, tickets, and boarding passes.
-It features a sleek, overlapping stacked-card interface inspired by Apple Wallet.
+It features a sleek, overlapping stacked-card interface inspired by a digital wallet app.

-> 🤖 **Vibe-coded with Gemini**: The core logic, user interface, and database architecture of this application were generated iteratively using Google's Gemini model.
+> **Vibe-coded with Google Gemini** The core logic, user interface, and database architecture of this application were generated iteratively using Google's Gemini model.

 ---

 ## Features

-- 🔌 **100% Offline**: Uses the browser's native IndexedDB to permanently store binary files (PDFs and images) locally on your device.
+- **100% Offline**: Uses the browser's native IndexedDB to permanently store binary files (PDFs and images) locally on your device.
 No servers, no cloud storage, no privacy concerns.
 - **Wallet UI**: Documents are visually organized into a stack of overlapping, color-coded cards for quick visual parsing and a premium feel.
 - **Format Support**: Seamlessly accepts both image files (`.jpg`, `.png`) and `.pdf` documents.
 - **Integrated Viewer**: Full-screen modal to view images and read PDFs directly within the app.